dip-proto/fastly.js/fastly-vcl/vcl-functions/random_functions.md

    - Use non-seeded functions (randombool, randomint, randomstr) when you need true randomness, such as load balancing or sampling

 2. Choosing Good Seeds:
-   - Use stable identifiers as seeds (user ID, URL path, etc.)
+   - Seeds are integers; derive them from stable string identifiers (user ID, URL path, etc.) by hashing and converting, for example with std.strtol over a digest
    - Combine multiple values to create unique seeds for different purposes
-   - Include experiment or feature names in seeds to allow independent experiments
+   - Include experiment or feature names in the hashed input to allow independent experiments

 3. Probability and Range Selection:
-   - Choose appropriate probability values for randombool based on your use case
+   - randombool probabilities are fractions: randombool(1, 100) is true for 1% of calls
    - For gradual rollouts, start with small probabilities and increase over time
    - Ensure randomint ranges are appropriate for your use case